 Corporate auditors, the accounting auditor, and the Internal Control Division mutually cooperate to conduct audits by reporting each annual plan, audit results, and all other relevant information by exchanging opinions and information among themselves while taking into account the independence of each audit.

 Evaluation of the Effectiveness of the Board of Directors

 In principle, the Mitsui Chemicals analyzes and evaluates the effectiveness of the Board of Directors every year in accordance with “3.
 Structure and Operation of the Board of Directors,” Section 1, Chapter 4 (4) of the Company’s Corporate Governance Guidelines, by such methods as self-evaluation performed by respective directors.

-Based on evaluation survey results for fiscal 2015, the Company took steps to increase the Board of Directors’ supervisory functions by (1) raising agenda criteria, (2) expanding reporting items, (3) introducing items for deliberation, and (4) increasing the number of outside directors.
+Based on evaluation survey results for fiscal 2016, the Company took steps to increase the Board of Directors’ supervisory functions by (1) expanding discussion agenda, (2) improving content of briefings, and (3) ensuring flexibility.

-The Company has confirmed that as a result of the measures implemented in fiscal 2016, the Board of Directors has improved overall in line with its increased supervisory functions.
-On the other hand, the Company has confirmed and shared with all concerned parties as a future issue the need for a management review in order to further expand the number of items introduced for deliberation as compared with fiscal 2016 as well as to enhance the Board of Directors’ deliberations.
+The Company has confirmed that as a result of the measures implemented, the Board of Directors has improved overall in line with its increased supervisory functions.
+On the other hand, the Company has confirmed and shared with all concerned parties as a future issue the need for a management review in order to further expand discussion and report agenda as well as to enhance the Board of Directors’ deliberations.